AaltoSciComp/scicomp-docs/tech/user-support-responses.rst

     rather than few.
   * Verbosity is a sign of engagement, which makes the customer feel respected no matter if the verbosity is useful to them or not.
+  * Be especially cautious about answers that are just a link to the documentation - unless they are specifically asking for that.
+    Even then, try putting it in context.

 * **Service gesture**: something more than people expect (beyond the minimum that they asked).  (example: try harder to find someone who